ptoche/piketty/lectures/Chapter 02/index.md

 - What does it mean for purchasing power to be multiplied by 10?
 - The concept of per capita output is more abstract than the concept of population.
 Economic growth involves changes in the organization of life and work, new types of goods and services, not just 'more stuff'.
-- Improvements in purchasing power over the long run involve a transformation of consumption, from basic needs to a diversified basket of manufactured products and services.
+- Long-run increases in purchasing power involve a transformation of consumption, from basic needs products to a diversified basket of goods and services of increasing range and complexity.
 - For instance, between 1900 and 2012, average working time decreased dramatically.
 This suggests an increased consumption of 'leisure services'.
 - With the growth of services women became empowered.
 - With technological progress and innovation child labor was banished.